 Is Las Vegas a good place to bring teenagers (or your kids)?
 Will they have fun?
 Is there enough for them to do?
 If you are wondering if you should visit Las Vegas with teenagers, we can help.

 We visited Las Vegas at the end of December, between Christmas and New Year’s Eve.
 At the time we took this trip, Tyler was 14 and Kara was 13.
-We saw and did most of the big things: walked the Strip, saw a show, rode the roller coasters, gorged at a buffet, and took day trips out of the city.
+We saw and did most of the best things to do in Las Vegas: walked the Strip, saw a show, rode the roller coasters, gorged at a buffet, and took day trips out of the city.
 After the trip I had Tyler and Kara rank their experiences.

 Their ratings may surprise you.